mskandalis/hybrid_nli_fr/README.md

 #### Remarks

 - The advised pipeline is: ELMo POS-tagger used with DeepGrailv1, Stanza for lemmatisation, DeepGrailv2 for CG Supertagging, Graillight for proof finding / lambda-term generation.
 - For the tokenisation, which happens multiple times in the process, the key is consistency.
-Some tokenisers split words like celui-ci/celui-là, au-dessus, eux-mêmes, n', l', d', or English terms used in French like half-pipe (in skateboard); some other don't.
+Some tokenisers split words like celui-ci/celui-là, au-dessus, eux-mêmes, n', l', d', or English terms used in French like half-pipe (in skateboard); some others don't.
 Make sure whatever your choice, it's kept the same throughout the process.
 Here I make sure to verify this with the code itself.

 ### Predicting the label (two options)